-The Company performed a qualitative assessment to determine whether it was more-likely-than-not that the fair value of each reporting unit was less than its carrying amount for the fiscal years 2021, 2020, and 2019.
-In performing this qualitative assessment the Company assessed relevant events and circumstances including macroeconomic conditions, industry and market conditions, cost factors, overall financial performance, changes in share price, and entity-specific events.
-For fiscal years 2021, 2020, and 2019, the Company concluded it was more-likely-than-not that the fair value of each reporting unit exceeded its carrying value.
-Therefore, a quantitative goodwill impairment test was not required and there was no impairment of goodwill.
+The Company performed a qualitative assessment to determine whether it was more-likely-than-not that the fair value of each reporting unit was less than its carrying amount for the fiscal years 2021 and 2020.
+In performing this qualitative assessment the Company assessed relevant events and circumstances including macroeconomic conditions, industry and market conditions, cost factors, overall financial performance, changes in enterprise value, and entity-specific events.
+For fiscal years 2021 and 2020, the Company concluded it was more-likely-than-not that the fair value of each reporting unit exceeded its carrying value.
+Therefore, a quantitative goodwill impairment test was not required and there was no impairment of goodwill in 2021 and 2020.